 - 1. A team may elect to stop the game early at any time.
 In this case, the team captain must indicate the team's desire to terminate the game to the referee.
 The team will be awarded all points earned up to the call at the end of the game. - 2.
 The game ends when: - a.
 The time expires (the simulated time or the real time timer, whichever comes first.
-See 4.4.4). - b.
+See Section 5.4, "Start the game"). - b.
 The Robot sends an 'exit' command to the game manager. - c.
 The team captain calls the end of the game.
 Depending on the game execution way, this may not apply.